-7.5 The Chief Executive of CJI is the Principal Officer for handling cases involving the Northern Ireland Public Sector Ombudsman (the Ombudsman).
-He/she shall advise the DoJ Permanent Secretary of any complaints about CJI accepted by the Ombudsman for investigation, and about the proposed response to any subsequent recommendations from the Ombudsman.
+6.5 The Chief Executive of CJI is the Principal Officer for handling cases involving the Northern Ireland Public Sector Ombudsman.
+The Chief Executive shall advise the DoJ Permanent Secretary of any complaints about CJI accepted by the Ombudsman for investigation, and about the proposed response to any subsequent recommendations from the Ombudsman.